What does “mondai” mean in Japanese?

 - kuruma – 車 (くるま) : a noun meaning ‘car’ in Japanese.
 This can also work as plural.

 - ni – に : a case particle used to say where someone or something is.
-In the example, this is used after the noun phrase, “watashi no kuruma”, to say where the problem is.
+In the example, this is used after “watashi no kuruma” to say where the problem is.

 - ari – あり : one conjugation of the verb, “aru”, which means ‘to be’, ‘to exist’, or ‘to present’ in Japanese.
-Normally, this expresses the existence of things.
-In the example, actually, this works to express the existence of “mondai”.
+In the example, it has been conjugated for the better connection with its following word.

 - masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “ari” to make it sound polite.

 This is another typical usage of “mondai”.
-In this example, it works as a part of the commonly-used expression, “mondai ga aru”, which literally means ‘there is a problem’ in Japanese.
-This expression is worth knowing.
+In this example, it works as a part of the commonly-used phrase, “mondai ga aru”, which literally means ‘there is a problem’ in Japanese.
+It has been translated as “I have a problem” in this example, though.

 Summary